The Case that Wouldn’t Die

 Since you’re reading Legal Planet, you probably know already that the Juliana case is an effort to force fundamental reform of federal climate and energy policies.
 Here’s the state of play: (1) the Ninth Circuit ruled that the plaintiffs had no standing because the case violated the separation of powers; (2) the district court tried to sidestep that ruling; and (3) the Ninth Circuit responded with a mandamus writ to end the case.
 Which brings us to (4): plaintiffs have now gone to the Supreme Court for a mandamus writ of their own to void the Ninth Circuit’s mandamus writ.

 Hardly anyone who isn’t a lawyer has ever heard of a mandamus writ, and here we have mandamus writ stacked on top of mandamus writ.
 So, we’re obviously deep into the land of procedural technicalities.
-I’m not an expert in this arcane corner of civil procedure, but there seems to be room for reasonable argument about whether the Ninth Circuit’s analysis was correct.
-Notwithstanding that, there is no chance that plaintiffs will get their writ from the Supreme Court.
+I’m not an expert in this arcane corner of civil procedure, but the plaintiffs seem to have a reasonable argument for mandamus.
+Notwithstanding that, there is little chance that plaintiffs will get their writ from the Supreme Court.

 There are two reasons.
 First, even if the Ninth Circuit was wrong, granting mandamus is discretionary.
 From the perspective of at least six Justices, any procedural mistake by the Ninth Circuit was harmless error.
 I am certain that every member of the conservative majority, rightly or wrongly, views the plaintiffs’ constitutional claim as baseless.
 Remember that this is the group that thought Roe v.
 Wade, which also involved implied constitutional rights, was an outrageous abuse of judicial power.
 From their point of view, the procedural question in Juliana is only whether the Ninth Circuit should have waited a little longer before doing the inevitable and killing the case.